AndroidHyperOfficial/superinstall-aur-helper/README.md

 # superinstall (v1.8 C & Raylib Port)

 This is a lightweight, security-focused package manager helper designed for Arch Linux.
-Originally written in Go, this version is a complete rewrite in native C. It uses Raylib for basic hardware-accelerated GUI layouts, resulting in an exceptionally small footprint of only ~26 KB.
+Originally written in Go, this version is a complete rewrite in native C.

 ---